 |November 1||All students to complete their NJ Grant record|

-If you are a New Jersey resident receiving state aid (NJ Tuition Aid Grant [TAG] program or other state programs), the state may select you for state verification.
+If you are a New Jersey resident receiving state aid (NJ Tuition Aid Grant [TAG] or any other state program), the state may select your record for state verification.
 If you receive an email requesting additional documentation from the New Jersey Higher Education Student Assistance Authority (HESAA), you must forward all requested information and financial documents directly to HESAA.
-In some cases, HESAA may request the same information that was requested by the Financial Aid Office.
-To ensure that your financial aid funds disburse as scheduled please submit all required documentation to HESAA before state deadlines.
+In some cases, HESAA may request the same or similar information that was requested by the Financial Aid Office.
+To ensure that your financial aid funds disburse, please submit all required documentation to HESAA before the state deadlines.

 Note: The following information on the student aid programs is current as of the publication date of this guide.
 Montclair State University reserves the right to change or cancel awards because of regulatory changes, revised allocations, or additional information concerning a student’s financial aid eligibility.
 Awarding is dependent upon program requirements and the availability of funds.